ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Root keys
 {: #root-key-concept}

 Root keys, also known as customer root keys (CRKs), are primary resources in {{site.data.keyword.hscrypto}}.
-They are symmetric key-wrapping keys that are used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other keys that are stored in a data service.
-With {{site.data.keyword.hscrypto}}, you can create, store, and manage the lifecycle of root keys to achieve full control of other keys that are stored in the cloud.
+They are symmetric key-wrapping keys that are used as roots of trust for wrapping (encrypting) and unwrapping (decrypting) other data encryption keys (DEKs) that are stored in a data service.
+With {{site.data.keyword.hscrypto}}, you can create, store, and manage the lifecycle of root keys.
+Root keys that are created in {{site.data.keyword.hscrypto}} are symmetric 256-bit AES keys.
 Unlike a standard key, a root key can never leave the bounds of the {{site.data.keyword.hscrypto}} service.
 To learn more, see [Introduction to envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption) and [Manage your keys](/docs/hs-crypto?topic=hs-crypto-get-started#manage-keys).

 ### Standard keys
 {: #standard-key-concept}